 Household Size Maximum Annual Income

 Proposed income guidelines for the 2023-2024 application season will be posted in the fall.
-Apply online at www.compass.state.pa.us or pick up an application in the office.
+Apply online at www.compass.state.pa.us or pick up an application at The PEAK Center.

 Property Tax/Rent Rebate

 Free shared ride service to Encore Experiences is available if you are age 65 or older.
 To schedule a ride, cancel a ride, or inquire about TransNet registration call 215-256-6900.
 Rides must be booked at least one day in advance by calling Encore Experiences by 1:00 PM.
 Inquire in the office for TransNet registration information.
 To cancel a TransNet ride, please call TransNet directly at 215-542-7433.

 A Montgomery County Office of Veterans Affairs representative will meet with veterans and/or spouses to discuss opportunities and claims upon request.

 Commodity Supplemental Food Program / Senior Food Program

 The CSFP is a USDA Food Program that is designed to improve the health and nutrition of senior citizens.
 You must be at least 60 years of age and your total household income must be at or below the following (Updated 3/2021):

 Family Size Annual Monthly Weekly Income

-To register for this program, please see Carol and bring with you:
+To register for this program, please see Deb and bring with you:

 The monthly CSFP Food Package contains: 4 vegetables, 2 juices, 2 fruits, 1 protein, 2 cereals, 1 protein alternate, milk product, carbohydrate, and 2 lbs. cheese.